The Cayo is largest of Belize’s six geopolitical districts.

 San Ignacio And Santa Elena

-The twin towns of San Ignacio and Santa Elena are the heart of Cayo.
-Nestled along the banks of the Macal River, they were only accessible by bridge (the Hawksworth and the Low Bridge) until recently.
+The twin towns of San Ignacio and Santa Elena, nestled along the banks of the Macal River, are the heart of the Cayo District.

-Over the past 10 years, the area has seen incremental growth in infrastructure, business, art, and social development.
-What was once a sleepy, faraway town for most Belizeans and visitors has become the country’s ecotourism epicenter.
+Over the past 10 years, the area has seen growth in infrastructure, business, cultural arts, and social development.
+So, what was once a sleepy, faraway town for most Belizeans and visitors has become the ecotourism epicenter of the country.

 Santa Familia Village

-Santa Familia is indeed one of those hidden communities that is starting to capture the attention of foreign visitors.
-Its proximity to town, peaceful atmosphere, river access, and affordable real estate make it very attractive.
+Life just flows… Santa Familia is one of those hidden communities that is starting to capture the attention of foreign visitors.
+Its proximity to town, sleepy, peaceful atmosphere, river access, and affordable real estate make it very attractive.

 The self-sufficient community of Carmelita Gardens is also here in Santa Familia.
-Its 98 acres rest along the Belize River and are home to about 20 expats and Belizeans.
+And, this community of 98 acres rests along the Belize River.

-The town founder has created an off-grid neighborhood that emphasizes simple living.
-When asked why he chose this part of Belize, he explained the long agricultural history of the area and the easy access to goods and services in nearby San Ignacio and Spanish Lookout.
+The town founder, Phil Hahn, has worked to create an off-grid neighborhood that emphasizes simple living.
+Certainly, he chose this part of Belize to build this community because of the long agricultural history of the area and the easy access to goods and services in the nearby towns of San Ignacio and Spanish Lookout.

 Benque Viejo Del Carmen

 Belmopan, the capital of Belize, is located in eastern Cayo.
-In 1961, after Hurricane Hattie hit Belize City, the former capital, plans were made for the new capital.
-In 1970, government was relocated to Belmopan.
+In 1961, after Hurricane Hattie hit the former capital of Belize City, plans were made for the new capital, and in 1970, the seat of government was relocated to Belmopan.